 4. How to Get More Vitamin C

-Paying attention to Vitamin C foods is simply a smart health and vitality principle, particularly as we enter the winter season.
+Paying attention to your intake of Vitamin C-rich foods is simply a smart health and vitality principle, particularly as we enter the winter season.

 However, if you're diet is light on plants and based heavily of animal products and/or processed foods, chances are you’re not getting enough immune-boosting vitamin C into your body every day.